 Most of this past week, too.

 No room for a stranger

 Hush now.
 Try to blot out everything except tonight’s Winter Holidays Concert.

 Yesterday’s dress rehearsal had been the proverbial disaster.
-Mr. Frazee told the Chamber Choir “If that’s the best you can do with the Wassail Song, you may as well all drop out and find jobs in a plywood factory!”
-Miss Sickles, not to be outdone, threw her vocal score into the orchestra pit after the Girls Chorus coughed their way through Britten’s Ceremony of Carols; and temperamental violinist Alma Battenburg (who got hit by the thrown score) pitched a bow-brandishing tantrum.
+Mr. Frazee’d told the Chamber Choir: “If that’s the best you can do with the Wassail Song, you may as well all drop out and find jobs in a plywood factory!”
+Miss Sickles, not to be outdone, had thrown her vocal score into the orchestra pit after the Girls Chorus coughed their way through Britten’s Ceremony of Carols; and temperamental violinist Alma Battenburg, hit by the thrown score, had pitched a bow-brandishing tantrum.

-But Nonique’s own performance as second oboe in Beethoven’s Choral Fantasy had earned a nod of approval from Mr. Conzelman, and a “Guess I better enjoy first chair while I can” from Beau Guthrie.
-Who could afford to act gallant, since he and Nonique both knew she didn’t yet have the chops to challenge him—and even if she did and won, some people would be sure to say it was only because she had a black ass so why not do the Orchestra a favor and Ree-bound it the hell AWAY FROM HERE???—
+But Nonique’s own performance as second oboe in Beethoven’s Choral Fantasy had earned a nod of approval from Mr. Conzelman, plus a “Guess I better enjoy first chair while I can” from Beau Guthrie.
+(Who could afford to act gallant since he and Nonique both knew she didn’t yet have the chops to challenge him—and even if she did and won, some people would be sure to say it was only because she had a black ass so why not do the Orchestra a favor and Ree-bound it the hell AWAY FROM HERE???—)

-(And write down Monday’s assignment, wishing it could be done in Mexico like all of Alex Dmitria’s.)
+(And write down Monday’s World History assignment.
+Wishing it could be done in Mexico, like all of Alex Dmitria’s assignments.)

-A whole week had passed, almost to the minute, since the “Incident” happened; but Nonique’s stomach still hurt.
-And now as the Seventh Hour bell rang, she had to return to the scene of the crime for the fifth time—
+Now, as the Seventh Hour bell rang, she had to return to the scene of the crime for the fifth time in five days—

-—as her way out of Room 419 got blocked by what looked like a big gray tortoise with an ashen pigeon’s head poking out of a turtleneck.
+—but her way out of Room 419 got blocked by what looked like a big gray tortoise with an ashen pigeon’s head poking out of a turtleneck.